What to expect from wedding audio

 Why clear audio matters

 Wedding films are not only made from beautiful images.
-Vows, speeches, private letters, laughter, and the voices of people you love often carry the emotional center of the film.
+Vows, speeches, private letters, laughter, and the voices of the people you love usually carry the emotional center of the film.
+Years from now, hearing a voice again can matter more than any single shot.

-That is why Skytona plans audio before the wedding day.
-We want the important voices captured clearly without making the day feel technical or distracting.
+That is why Skytona plans audio before the wedding day instead of hoping for it during.
+We want the important voices captured clearly without the day ever feeling technical or staged.

-Depending on your package and wedding plan, we may place discreet microphones on each partner, the officiant, selected speakers, or specific guests.
-We hide microphones as cleanly as possible on clothing, inside jackets, near lapels, or in another respectful placement that works with the wardrobe.
+We hide microphones as cleanly as possible: inside jackets, near lapels, or in another respectful placement that works with the wardrobe.
+On camera they are invisible.
+In person they are forgotten within minutes.

-Comfort comes first.
-Placement can change based on fabric, dress structure, suit style, weather, ceremony rules, and what each person is comfortable with.
+Comfort always comes first.
+Placement adapts to fabric, dress structure, suit style, weather, and ceremony rules, and nobody is ever pressured into wearing anything they do not want to.

-When assignments are clear, Skytona can arrive with a plan instead of asking rushed questions during the day.
+Your Blueprint is where the audio plan gets real.
+When assignments are clear before the day, Skytona arrives with a plan instead of asking rushed questions during it.

 Still have questions?